Getting Started - Servers

 .
 Deployment ID (e.g. b63e6003b19f

-) is a great choice as it’s globally unique and easily accessible to client by Matchmaker and .
+) is a great choice as it’s globally unique and easily accessible to client by and .

 See to discover all causes for stopping your deployment.